Brainhack-Marseille/brainhack-marseille.github.io/.github/ISSUE_TEMPLATE/brainhack-project-template-2021.md

 ---
-name: Brainhack Project Template
+name: Brainhack Project Template 2021
-about: Template to propose a project for Brainhack Marseille
+about: Template to propose a project for Brainhack Marseille 2021
 title: ''
-labels: Brainhack project
+labels: ''
 assignees: ''

 ---

 <!-- Guidelines

-We are very excited to meet you at the 2020 Brainhack Marseille 🎉 To submit a project, you need to be an attendee of the 2020 Brainhack Marseille.
+We are very excited to meet you at the 2021 Brainhack Marseille 🎉 To submit a project, you need to be an attendee of the 2021 Brainhack Marseille.
 We ask you to register first over here.
 Thank you!

 We have prepared a checklist to help with your project submission.
 Here is how to proceed: